-For the purposes of the financial statements as of December 31, 2019 and the year then ended, the Company has evaluated subsequent events through April 17, 2020, the date on which the audited financial statements were issued, except for the 1-for-3.7 reverse stock split discussed in Note 2 which was effective as of July 1, 2020.
+For the purposes of the financial statements as of December 31, 2019 and the year then ended, the Company has evaluated subsequent events through April 17, 2020, the date on which the audited financial statements were issued.

 The impact of the COVID-19 coronavirus outbreak on the financial and operational performance of the Company will depend on future developments, including the duration and spread of the outbreak and related governmental advisories and restrictions.
 These developments and the impact of COVID-19 on the financial markets and the overall economy are highly uncertain and cannot be predicted.
 If the financial markets and/or the overall economy are impacted for an extended period, the Company's results may be materially adversely affected.
 The Company is currently unable to determine the extent of the impact of the pandemic to its operations and financial condition.